2 Fast 2 Furious: Pre-production

 Paul Walker, who had just finished Timeline at the time, reprised his role in the second picture as Brian O'Conner.
 Tyrese Gibson, then known mononymously as Tyrese, also became a part of the cast having previously acted in Singleton's Baby Boy, which was the singer's feature film acting debut; he portrayed Roman Pearce.
-Ja Rule, another prominent rap artist who appeared in The Fast and the Furious, was originally tapped for the role of Tej Parker.
+Ja Rule, another prominent rap artist who appeared in The Fast and the Furious as Edwin, was originally tapped to reprise his role.
 Ja Rule was offered $500,000 for the role, which was more than what he had been paid to appear in The Fast and the Furious, $15,000.
 According to Singleton, "Ja got too big for himself.
 He turned it down.
 He turned down a half a million dollars. ...
 He was acting like he was too big to be in the sequel.
 He wouldn't return calls."
-The director then hired Chris "Ludacris" Bridges as a substitute.
+Ja Rule later stated in an interview in 2021 that he was already obligated to go on tour at the time after Diesel and Rob Cohen both declined to be in the movie.
+Ja Rule had to make the decision: to take the half a million dollars for the second Fast and Furious film or thirteen to fourteen million dollars on tour.

+The character of Tej Parker was then created, at first with Redman in mind, however, when Redman also had to drop out due to scheduling conflicts with his own show Method & Red, the director then hired Ludacris as a substitute.
 Bridges would later rise to prominence for appearing in the film and star in later films such as Crash and Hustle & Flow.
 Additional cast also included Cole Hauser as key villain Carter Verone, who appeared in Singleton's Higher Learning; Eva Mendes as undercover agent Monica Fuentes; and Devon Aoki as Suki, the sole female driver in the film.

 Filming

 Principal photography began in the fall of 2002, and Matthew F. Leonetti served as the director of photography.
 Filming was done mostly in various parts of South Florida such as Miami Beach, Seven Mile Bridge, and Homestead Air Reserve Base.
 Hauser's character's mansion was shot in Coral Gables, in a house owned by Sylvester Stallone.
+At Bill Baggs Cape Florida State Park, 2 Fast 2 Furious was filmed on one side, while Bad Boys II was filmed on the other side at the same time.

 A car enthusiast himself, Walker drove a Nissan Skyline GT-R model R34 borrowed from the film's Technical Advisor, Craig Lieberman, in the film's opening scenes.
 Aoki did not have a driver's license or any driving experience prior to the film's production, and took driving lessons during filming; she drove a pink 2001 Honda S2000 AP1 in the film.
-Gibson drove a convertible Mitsubishi Eclipse Spyder, while Michael Ealy drove a Toyota Supra Turbo MkIV model JZA80 that had been used by Walker in The Fast and the Furious.
+Gibson drove a convertible Mitsubishi Eclipse GTS Spyder, while Michael Ealy drove a Toyota Supra Turbo MkIV model JZA80 that had been used by Walker in The Fast and the Furious.